In this delicious slow cooker goulash recipe, tender chunks of beef are simmered in the slow cooker in a rich, paprika-infused sauce.

 You don't have to!
 I used to brown the meat in a skillet, then cook the onions, garlic, and paprika, and finally add the cooked mixture to the slow cooker pan.

 I no longer bother with this extra step.
-While browning the meat and cooking the aromatics enhance the flavor of the dish, I honestly don't think it makes big enough of a difference to justify the extra effort.
+While browning the meat and cooking the aromatics enhance the flavor of the dish, I honestly don't think it makes enough of a difference to justify the extra effort.

 You should also add more seasonings and liquids - I would try adding an extra tablespoon of paprika and an extra half a cup of broth.

 Yes.
 You can use pork shoulder in this recipe - the same cut used in this pork roast recipe.
-Although the traditional Hungarian goulash is made with beef, the pork version is excellent too.
+Although the traditional Hungarian goulash is made with beef, the pork version is excellent, too.

 There are a few ways to thicken it: